Man opens fire at San Diego pool party; 1 victim, gunman die

 “As soon as I heard the gunshots, I had goosebumps and the whole thing was really emotionally draining — seeing blood everywhere, seeing bodies on the ground, hoping they survived, seeing bloody footsteps you know of people who ran away.
 There was just so much blood.
 It was so surreal.”

-Galiendes, a student at UC San Diego, said he has lived in the complex in the upscale San Diego community of La Jolla since September.
+Galiendes, a student at UC San Diego, said he has lived in the complex since September.

 “It was chilling,” he said.
 “La Jolla is known to be really safe, and this is a family neighborhood.”